mehmetklllc/springboot-sample/README.md

 # Springboot Sapmles
-You can found samples with about springboot
+You can found samples with about spring boot under this repository

 - [x] Spring Boot
 - [x] Spring Data